piqnt/stage.js/doc/api.md

 #### Mouse and Touch
 Mouse class is used to capture mouse and touch events.
+`click` and `mousecancel` events are syntatic events created using native events.

 ```javascript
 // Add click listener to bar